datwiz/dbt-snapshot-metadata/README.md

 ```
 ![enhanced snapshot table](./images/enhanced-snapshot-table.png)

-Note that with the inclusion of an `insert_id` in the snapshot input dbt model/view the same operational metadata contained
+Aside from including a new process_id value into records, these enhancements don't add new information to the
+table.
+Rather they are a materialisation of the operational data that is easier to access.
+The same information
-in the enhanced table could be derived, but requires more complex SQL with a left outer self-join.
-As with any
+could be derived from standard dbt metadata fields, but would require a more complex SQL statement that includes
-materialization decision, there is the trade off between ease of access vs additional storage requirements.
+a left outer self join.
+As with any materialization decision, there is the trade off between ease of access
+vs additional storage requirements.

 ### NULLS vs High End Date/Timestamp
 In addition to the ops support and audit requirements, there can also be a legacy migration complication